ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Flag values MUST NOT be included more than once.

-Additional flags can be defined by extensions using the [Access Token Fields Registry](#IANA-token-flags).
+Additional flags can be defined by extensions using the [GNAP Access Token Fields Registry](#IANA-token-flags).

 If the `bearer` flag and the `key` field in this response are omitted, the token is bound the [key used by the client instance](#request-client)